-Northwestern University Feinberg School of Medicine is a top 20 medical school where nationally renowned researchers collaborate with skilled clinicians to improve human health.
-Feinberg provides 60 percent of all research across Northwestern University.
+Northwestern University Feinberg School of Medicine is a top 20 medical school where nationally recognized researchers collaborate with skilled clinicians to improve human health.
+Feinberg provides more than 65 percent of all research funding across Northwestern University.
 The collaborative medical school faculty conducts basic science, clinical, and translational research on campuses in Chicago and Evanston.

 As part of an academic medical center, Feinberg strives to quickly apply our breakthroughs in laboratory research into clinical practice.
-Researchers at Feinberg are supported by the Northwestern University Office for Research, the Feinberg Research Office and a network of more than 30 research core facilities.
+Researchers at Feinberg are supported by the Northwestern University Office for Research, the Feinberg Research Office and a network of more than 60 research core facilities on both campuses.
 Research is conducted in all Feinberg departments, institutes, and centers.

 Funding and Awards

-In 2012, Feinberg rose to an all-time high for National Institutes of Health (NIH) funding rankings, jumping to 21st among all American medical schools, up from 39 in 2001.
+In 2014, Feinberg ranked 21st in the National Institutes of Health (NIH) funding rankings among all American Medical Schools, up from 39 in 2001.

 - 24 provisional patent applications